-We are very happy that the Women's Centre Andkhoi (WCA) is running well.
+We are very happy that the Women's Centre Andkhoi (WCA) which we set up in 2013 is running well.
 Older girls and women from the villages around Andkhoi learn to sew dresses for women and children and learn to read and write in Dari and mathematic.

 Customers come and visit the centre to order dresses which are made in a professional way by the staff of the WCA.
 Some other products are also available for buying.
 The manageress organizes gatherings from time to time as this is the only place where women can meet outside their home.